binalyze/n8n-nodes-binalyze-air/README.md

 Manage evidence acquisition profiles and tasks with comprehensive configuration options.

 **Operations:**
+- `get` - Retrieve a specific acquisition profile
+  - **Enhanced Features:**
+    - **Organization Selection:** Select the organization that owns the acquisition profile
+    - **Filtered Profile Selection:** Acquisition profiles are automatically filtered based on the selected organization
 - `assignEvidenceTask` - Assign an evidence acquisition task by filter with advanced configuration
   - **Enhanced Features:**
+    - **Enable DRONE:** Toggle DRONE analysis with AutoPilot and MITRE ATT&CK detection (required)
     - **Save To Configuration:** Choose between local storage or evidence repositories
       - **Local Storage:** Configure platform-specific paths for Windows, Linux, and macOS (when custom paths are needed)
       - **Repository Storage:** Select evidence repositories with resource locator support